Marley Station Mall: History

 In January 2012, AiNET purchased the largest single building at Marley Station mall, the former Boscov's space, to operate the CyberNAP data center.
-Unlike the rest of the mall (except Macy's), the AiNET space is three-stories.
+Unlike the rest of the mall (except Macy's), the AiNET space has three stories.
 At capacity, AiNET expects $1 billion in economic activity and 2,500 jobs at CyberNAP.

 In June 2013, AiNET (owner of CyberNAP) expressed an interest in buying all the properties to expand the data center throughout the mall.
 However, the mall's manager, The Woodmont Co., said there are no plans to sell or close down, but rather, "We are working to increase current occupancy by both retaining existing tenants as their leases renew and by leasing current vacancies."

 At the start of 2012, Marley Station had a vacancy rate of 44%, up from 33% a year earlier.
-In June 2013 a spokeswoman for Woodmont said the occupancy rate at the mall was close to 85%.
+In June 2013, a spokeswoman for Woodmont said the occupancy rate at the mall was close to 85%.

 The mall was listed on a real estate web site as being up for auction on September 25, 2013.

-An eight-screen movie theatre, originally operated by United Artists Theatres, opened on June 5, 1987, near the mall's food court.
-The Movies at Marley Station were later run by Regal Entertainment Group, which had acquired UA.
-On February 20, 2014, the theater closed its doors after nearly 27 years of service without notice.
-Two months later mall management announced that the theatres would be renovated and reopened in summer 2014.
+On February 20, 2014, UA Movies at Marley Station closed its doors after nearly 27 years of service without notice.
+Two months later, mall management announced that the theater would be renovated and reopened in summer 2014.
 On June 20 Horizon Cinemas opened four theaters—with four more to follow later—featuring all new 3-D digital projectors, a new lobby with digital signage and upgraded concessions, updated bathrooms and roomier seating.

 Moody's rates the mall's debt.
 As of the 2015 report, the mall had near term rollover risk and is advising investors to expect 70% losses on their investment.
 As of the 2016 report, the mall was 29% of the remaining fund and all classes of debt were rated as below investment grade or in default.
 The mall's occupancy was reported as under 75%.